Editor’s Note: This post has been updated with new links and content to better serve our readers.

 You are allowed up to 15 variations for one ad, so test multiple variations and see what resonates with your audience.

-Even though text ads may seem to be an archaic ad format, keep in mind:
+Text ads may seem like an archaic ad format, but:

-- Text ads that have a lower CTR might actually have a higher conversion rate
+- Their lower CTR might actually drive a higher conversion rate

-- Text ads might be more budget friendly than sponsored content
+- They can be more budget friendly than sponsored content

-You can find a Best Practices Checklist for LinkedIn Text Ads here to improve chances of success with this ad format.
+You can use this list of LinkedIn Text Ads best practices to improve chances of success with this ad format.

 - Intro (128 characters)